Fisssch/SoPra_MG_Client/README.md

 ### Start Page

-The start page lets players choose a game mode and either create a new lobby or join an existing one.
+The start page lets players create a lobby, join a existing one, read through the game rules or get an overview of all users.

 ![Start Page](./screenshots/startpage.png)